zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * **User onboarding before first login:** The SCIM module can be used when you want to create users in your Mendix app before their first login.
 For example, if your app has workflow logic, you can assign tasks to users even before their first login.

 * **Use user groups to control access to your app:** Entra ID helps you organize various groups based on their jobs and roles.
-To manage apps access based on these groups, you can use the SCIM module.
+To manage app access based on these groups, you can use the SCIM module.
 If someone changes their job or role and is no longer part of a group that allows access to the app, the SCIM module automatically deactivates the user in the app.
 Even if the user still has an active Entra ID account, it becomes inactive in your app.
 This way, you can also save on licensing costs.

 * **Update local user profile:** Changes in personal details of your employees, such as email address or username modifications due to life events like marriage, are synchronized between the local user profile and Entra ID through the SCIM module.

-* **B2E vs. B2C apps:** Many organizations use a common Identity Provider, such as Entra ID in Microsoft’s office 365 suit, to centralize employee accounts.
+* **B2E vs. B2C apps:** Many organizations use a common Identity Provider, such as Entra ID in Microsoft’s Office 365 suite, to centralize employee accounts.
 If you are building apps for employees (Business-to-Employee or B2E), connecting them with Entra ID is a common and easy choice.
 As an app developer, you can use OIDC SSO or SAML for Single Sign-On and the SCIM module for managing users.
 For apps designed for customers (Business-to-Customer or B2C), the use of the SCIM module may not be as obvious.
 If your organization uses a third-party solution, such as Entra ID to handle customer accounts, you can also use the SCIM module for that.

 ### Features {#features}

-Your IdP can perform create, read, update and delete (CRUD) operations on the users in your app when it includes the SCIM module.
+Your IdP can perform create, read, update, and delete (CRUD) operations on the users in your app when it includes the SCIM module.
 It has the following features:

 * Create users: users who are in Entra ID and assigned to the Mendix SCIM application in Azure are automatically created in the Mendix application.

 * Remove users: user deletion can be either a 'hard' delete, which removes user records from the app's database, or a 'soft' delete, which deactivates the Mendix user but keeps their records.
-If you set the flag **Default_DeleteUserPermanently** in the **Acceptance Environment Details** of the Mendix application environment to *True*, the user will be hard deleted.
+If you set the flag **Default_DeleteUserPermanently** (in the **Acceptance Environment Details** of the Mendix application environment) to *True*, the user will be hard deleted.
 By default, the flag is set to *False*.

 * The following user attributes are supported during the creation or updating of users: first name, last name, and email address.

 * Update users: synchronizes changes in the user's profile in your IdP with your Mendix app, such as a change in the user’s information.

-* Disable (Deactivate) / Enable (activate) users: deactivates or activates users in your Mendix app when you disable or enable them in the Entra ID.
+* Disable (Deactivate) / Enable (activate) users: deactivates or activate users in your Mendix app when you disable or enable them in the Entra ID.

 The SCIM module also has the following features:

 * It has been tested with Entra ID and Okta.
-* It has been tested in combination with SAML and OIDC SSO module using Entra ID and Okta as an IdP.
+* It has been tested in combination with SAML and OIDC SSO modules using Entra ID and Okta as an IdP.

     {{% alert color="info" %}}
 If you are using the SCIM module in combination with Entra ID and OIDC SSO, you need to choose the correct attribute mapping.
 For more information, see the [Guidance on User Identifier](/appstore/modules/oidc/#guidance-user-identifier) section of the *OIDC SSO* and [Attribute Mapping](#attribute-mapping) section below.
     {{% /alert %}}

 * Your IdP allows the selection of users that sync with your Mendix app, meaning your IdP controls which users are created and active in your app.
-* Each application within your organization using the SCIM module must undergo separate configuration.
+* Each application within your organization using the SCIM module must undergo a separate configuration.
 This allows the selection of the right target group of users for each app.
 * Synchronization of users from multiple SCIM clients is currently in beta.

 ### Limitations